gvwilson/mccole/data/CONTRIBUTING.md

     [% f topic-someword %]
     ```

-    This will be converted to `Figure N.K`.
+    This is converted to `Figure N.K`.

 1. Use [diagrams.net][diagrams] to create SVG diagrams
     using the "sketch" style and a 12-point Comic Sans font.

 1. Avoid screenshots if at all possible:
-    getting them to display correctly in print is a pain.
+    making them display correctly in print is difficult.

 ### Tables